wenz1xv/DGMM/README.md

 # DGMM: Deep Genetic Molecular modification Model

 ## Description
-This repository contains the code for the paper titled "Human-level Molecular Optimization Driven by Mol-Gene Evolution. "
+This repository provides the official implementation of the paper titled "Human-level Molecular Optimization Driven by Mol-Gene Evolution. " The DGMM is a powerful model designed to enable advanced molecular modification using genetic algorithm principles, pushing the boundaries of molecular design and optimization.
 ## Install (Linux)

 ### Dependence